 But never mind, I have to memorize magical verses… Jai Hanuman gyan gun sagar, Jai Kapis tihun lok ujagar, Ram doot atulit bal dhama, Anjani-putra Pavan sut nama

 “Victory to Hanuman who is the ocean of Wisdom and Virtues, Victory to the king of Monkeys who is illuminating three worlds “You are the messenger of Rama (to Sita), You are the abode of incomparable power.
 You are also called by the names of ‘Anjani Putra’ (Son of Anjana) and ‘Pavana suta’ (son of wind god)”

-As I would spend my time cleaning Hanuman Corner, which I named his abode in the backyard, I would imagine flying like Hanuman, growing a tail that could set cities on fire, my mind would wander sometimes like this.
+As the bhajan group sang in immense fervor deafening the chirping birds, my mind wandered again.
+I proudly reminisced of my time cleaning Hanuman Corner, which I named in the backyard, I would imagine flying like Hanuman, growing a tail that could set cities on fire, my mind would wander sometimes like this.

 About the author: Naufal Khan is the founding editor of IndianSpice, a passion for digital first publishing. keeps the thread of identity South African first, Indian by descent alive by sharing the best of South African Indian trending news & diaspora content.

 This book will be his second published literary work.
 ‘Sugar In My Blood‘ will be available in 2019 contact Naufal here

 Book Extract: A Deal with Mother Kali the first book by Naufal Khan

 Hogwarts: Hogwarts School of Witchcraft and Wizardry, commonly shortened to Hogwarts, is a fictional British school of magic for students aged eleven to eighteen, and is the primary setting for the first six books in J.K.
 Rowling’s Harry Potter series.